 Gather these four numbers before you calculate:

-- Basic salary per month — do not use gross salary or CTC.
+- Basic salary per month: don't use gross salary or CTC here.
 Basic is the fixed component before allowances.

-- City type — metro (Delhi, Mumbai, Kolkata, Chennai) or non-metro (all other cities including Bengaluru, Hyderabad, Pune).
+- City type: metro (Delhi, Mumbai, Kolkata, Chennai) or non-metro (everywhere else, including Bengaluru, Hyderabad, Pune).

-If your salary or rent changed during the financial year, calculate the exemption month-by-month and sum the results.
-The formula applies to each pay period independently.
+If your salary or rent changed during the financial year, calculate the exemption month by month and add up the results.
+The formula applies to each pay period on its own.

 Step 1: Identify the Three Limiting Values

-The HRA — House Rent Allowance exemption under Section 10(13A) of the Income Tax Act is always the minimum of three amounts.
-Compute all three first.
+The HRA, House Rent Allowance exemption under Section 10(13A) of the Income Tax Act always comes out to the minimum of three amounts.
+Work out all three first.

 - Metro cities (Delhi, Mumbai, Kolkata, Chennai): 50% of basic salary